 A Parka for men and women – when it comes down to winter Alaska, a parka is a must have to wear as an outer layer.
 Parkas are heavy coats that come with a hood and fur, and cover you down to your knees.
 Parkas are waterproof and when the temperature comes on to -30 and lower, it is your best option.
-I brought an Alpinetek mid-length parka and it helped me to endure the -30 Celsius weather.
+I brought an Alpinetek mid-length parka.
+It is expensive but has me to endure the -30 Celsius weather for years.

 Fleece jacket for men and women – It is always recommended to add an extra inner layer when you are in Alaska, especially if you plan to participate in physical activities and walk outside.
 For your inner layer, you can wear a light-weighted fleece jacket as a solid warm layer.
 An important feature of the fleece jacket is that it makes cold air and water stay out, so it will help you remain warm and comfortable.
 I wore a fleece jacket whenever I was outdoors.